Congressional District # 06

 Operable Unit 7: Plainwell Mill

 Preliminary work to remove PCB-contaminated sediment from the banks of the Plainwell Mill began in the fall of 2007 and was completed in March 2008.
 Approximately 5,000 cubic yards of material were removed.
 The first phase of the Remedial Investigation, a cursory groundwater investigation, was completed in December 2008.
-Weyerhaeuser subsequently conducted Phase 2 of the RI at the Plainwell Mill in the summer of 2011, and submitted the draft RI report to EPA in August 2011.
+Weyerhaeuser subsequently conducted Phase 2 of the RI at the Plainwell Mill in the summer of 2011, and submitted the draft RI Report to EPA in August 2011.
 Additional soil and groundwater sampling as part of Phase 2 of the RI was completed during the summer of 2012.
-The revised RI report for the Plainwell Mill was submitted to EPA for review in November 2012 and approved in the summer of 2013.
-The Feasibility Study report, which evaluates various cleanup alternatives, was submitted to EPA in June 2013, and a revised FS Report was submittted in August 2014.
+The revised RI Report for the Plainwell Mill was submitted to EPA for review in November 2012 and approved in the summer of 2013.
+The Feasibility Study Report, which evaluates various cleanup alternatives, was submitted to EPA in June 2013, and a revised FS Report was submittted in August 2014.
 EPA disapproved the latest FS Report in October 2014 but expects to be able to approve the next version of the document.
 EPA anticipates proposing a remedy for the Plainwell Mill during the sumer of 2015.

 Other Mill Properties